-The care component of CDP can be paid to a child who needs a lot of extra help with personal care, supervision or being watched over.
+The care component of CDP can be paid to a child who needs a lot of extra help with personal care, additional supervision or to be watched over.
 The help they need must be substantially more than the help needed by a child of the same age without a disability or health condition.

 Generally, you can be paid the care component once your child is three months old.
 However if your child is terminally ill, they can be paid from birth (see page 9 for more details).

-Lower rate component For children who need help in connection with their personal care for a significant proportion of the day with their 'bodily functions'.
-(This generally means at least an hour a day - but not necessarily all at once - the help can be needed once or multiple times during the day.)
-Middle rate component For children who meet either the daytime or night-term tests (see below).
+For children who need help in connection with their Lower rate personal care for a significant proportion of the day. component (This generally means at least an hour a day - but not necessarily all at once - the help can be needed once or multiple times during the day.)

+Middle rate component This is for children who meet either the daytime or night- term tests (see below).
 Special rules apply for some children undergoing renal dialysis at least twice a week during the day or at night.
-Higher rate component For children who meet both the daytime and night-time tests (see below).
+Higher rate component This is for children who meet both the daytime and night-time tests (see below).
 Your child will automatically get the higher rate if they are terminally ill.
 If your child undergoes dialysis both in the daytime and at night-time, they should meet the conditions for the highest rate.